La Cinémathèque française

 The restaurant Les 400 Coups offers a choice of salads, soups, pies, daily specials and homemade pastries throughout the day.
 And between two sessions, at aperitif time, why not come with friends to enjoy a platter of cold cuts and cheeses?
 Families will appreciate the Sunday brunch.

-TOP TIP: the museum admission ticket is included in the Paris Region Pass.
+TOP TIP: the museum admission ticket is included in the Paris Museum Pass.

 Access and contact